-Inventories consist principally of natural gas held in storage, crude oil, petroleum and chemical products.
+Inventories consist principally of natural gas held in storage, crude oil, refined products and spare parts.
 Natural gas held in storage is valued at the lower of cost or market utilizing the weighted-average cost method.
-The cost of crude oil and petroleum and chemical products is determined using the last-in, first out method.
-The cost of appliances, parts and fittings is determined by the first-in, first-out method.
+The cost of crude oil and refined products is determined using the last-in, first out method.
+The cost of spare parts is determined by the first-in, first-out method.